FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/create_a_new_end_to_end_test.md

         Enable collecting performance traces from the device, for instance, CPU usage, Flutter frame rate, and kernel counters.
     *   [SetUI facade test](/src/tests/end_to_end/sl4f/test/setui_test.dart) -
-        Configure the device’s settings, for instance, a network interface setting.
+        Configure the device's settings, for instance, a network interface setting.
     *   [File facade test](/src/tests/end_to_end/sl4f/test/storage_test.dart) -
-        Read and write files on the device’s storage.
+        Read and write files on the device's storage.

-## Update and run the test {#update-and-run-the-test}
+## 7. Update and run the test {#update-and-run-the-test}

-After editing the test’s source code, use the `fx test --e2e` command to run the updated version of the test, for example:
+After editing the test's source code, use the `fx test --e2e` command to run the updated version of the test, for example:

 ```posix-terminal
 fx test --e2e my_new_e2e_test
 ```

-When this command detects any changes in the test’s source code, the command automatically rebuilds the test prior to running the test.
+When this command detects any changes in the test's source code, the command automatically rebuilds the test prior to running the test.